-When queues have time-varying arrival rates, we are usually most interested in time-dependent descriptions of the http://dx.doi.org/10.1016/j.orl.2014.05.005 0167-6377/© 2014 Elsevier B.V.
-All rights reserved. performance.
+When queues have time-varying arrival rates, we are usually most interested in time-dependent descriptions of the performance.
 However, we may also be interested in the long-term average performance, as captured by the steady-state distribution.
-As we will show here, the steady-state distribution for the relatively simple $M_t/M/\infty$ model is somewhat complicated, having a form that might not be anticipated, even given a good understanding of the time-varying performance (as available from [2]).
-We will illustrate in Section 2.
+As we will show here, the steady-state distribution for the relatively simple $M_t/M/\infty$ model is somewhat complicated, having a form that might not be anticipated, even given a good understanding of the time-varying performance (as available from [3]).
+We will illustrate in §2.

-There is likely to be a greater interest in the steady-state distribution of a periodic queue when the periodic cycles are relatively short.
+There is likely to be greater interest in the steady-state distribution of a periodic queue when the periodic cycles are relatively short.
 Then customer times in the system might well extend across several cycles.
 Periodic NHPP arrival processes with short cycles are natural models in service systems with arrivals generated by appointments.
-At first we might think that an arrival process associated with appointments should necessarily be deterministic, but extra randomness leads to a periodic NHPP as a candidate arrival process model.
+At first we might think that an arrival process associated with appointments necessarily should be deterministic, but extra randomness leads to a periodic NHPP as a candidate arrival process model.
 In particular, the deterministic appointment pattern is often disrupted by the random arrivals of customers about their scheduled appointment times, by random no-shows and by random extra non-scheduled arrivals.
-Thus a periodic NHPP with short cycles is a natural candidate arrival process model for the systems with appointments.
-As in [12], an explicit formula for the peakedness (ratio of variance to the mean of the steady-state distribution) can be useful for approximations for the systems with finitely many servers; see (8).
+Thus a periodic NHPP with short cycles is a natural candidate arrival process model for systems with appointments.
+As in [4], an explicit formula for the peakedness (ratio of variance to the mean of the steady-state distribution) can be useful for approximations for systems with finitely many servers; see (8).

 We find that the steady-state distribution with short cycles tends to be quite different from the steady-state distribution with long cycles.
-To capture the behavior of the periodic $M_t/M/\infty$ model with short and long cycles, we establish double limits in
+To capture the behavior of the periodic $M_t/M/\infty$ model with short and long cycles, we establish double limits in §4 and §5.
+Previous work on periodic birth and death processes and periodic queues is contained in [1, 2, 5, 6, 7] and references therein.